Nagasaki45/MPC-reading-notes/week4/notes.md

     - Structural: discrete categorization of intervals.
     - Expressive: continuously varied transformations of IOIs over time.

+## Clarke 1987

+**Categorical rhythm perception: an ecological perspective**

+### Experiment 1

+**Independent variables:**

+- Metrical context is either 2/4 or 3/8.
+- 2 probe tones range between 1:1 division of the bit to 1:2 (in 9 steps).

+**Dependent variable:** % correct in identifying same length vs. long-short.

+### Experiment 2

+Same independent variables. **Dependent variable** % correct in same/different task when listening to 2 trials differing by 2 steps on the 1:1 to 1:2 division scale.

+### Summary

+Results suggest that we "resolve" the rhythmic pattern as a 3 dimensional solution between metrical context, beat subdivision, and expressive transformation.

 # Metre

 ## Lerdahl & Jackendoff 1984